 Right Back- The Right back position should be mainly covered by Rafael, he is young, and has that Brazilian flair that most Brazilians do.
 Should you prefer a more bigger, stronger and taller fullback, then both Chris Smalling and Phil Jones are versatile enough to cover that position.

 Left Midfield- The wide men for United are probably the most versatile of them all, most wingers are complete both left, and right.
 On the left you will most probably want either Nani, or Kagawa starting for you.
 As I said before, there is no way you can be without a left midfielder, with the likes of Young, Zaha and Januzaj all being able to play there.
-Most tactics with Manchester United will involve wing play, so make sure you take advantage of the quality they have.
+Most tactics with Man Utd will involve wing play, so make sure you take advantage of the quality they have.

 Central Midfielders- Again, the centre of midfield is another area you should take advantage of the quality.
 With passing genius Carrick in there, as well as the huge Marouane Fellaini, it should be easy to retrieve the ball, and distribute it.
 Home grown player Tom Cleverley can also be thrown nicely into the mix, as can the 25 year old Anderson.
 Darren Fletcher, out injured, can also bring a lot to the team on his return.